-No-Spend Savings Calculator
+No-Spend Challenge Calculator

 $

-Coffee, takeout, online shopping, subscriptions you don't need — anything non-essential.
+Coffee, takeout, online shopping, subscriptions you don't need, anything non-essential.

 You'd save